Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Codebook.md

 ### What does the script do?
 ![[PicoCTF codebook 2.png]]

-I ran `nano codebook.txt` to check what how the Python script works.
+I ran `nano codebook.txt` to check how the Python script works.

 It seems like this script XOR-decrypts an encrypted flag (`flag_enc`) using a password derived from specific characters in a file called `codebook.txt`.
 The `str_xor` function performs the XOR operation between the flag and the password to reveal the original flag.